 We took these strollers through the city and parks to see how they compared to one another in day-to-day ordinary use.
 The hands-on testing gave us lots of information about each product and how well they perform in real-world scenarios.
 Some of the products looked good on paper but failed to impress on the road.
 Others were beautiful or innovative but seemed clunky or difficult to use.
 Also, to be thorough, we performed a series of controlled tests in our lab to test and compare specific performance elements in a side-by-side manner.

 In the end, we defined specific tests to look at key performance metrics.
 These ranged from the ease of using the safety harness to pushing products across the grass, gravel, dirt, and even curbs.
 This gave us the information we needed to rate the products based on a combination of actual use and detailed analysis instead of speculation and manufacturer specifications.
+Uniform testing processes also allow us to compare products across categories to see which stroller best suits your needs.

 Testing Weight and Folded Size